 The entrepreneurship concentration helped prepare him to manage highly stressful situations that come along with being in sales and "doing your own thing."
 Noble particularly enjoyed the managing innovation course, because it provided hands-on experience in researching emerging technology concepts and creating innovative conceptual products.

-In addition to the classroom experience, Noble has also been impressed with the University’s strong ties to local industry and the engineering sector.
+In addition to the classroom experience, Noble has also been impressed with the university’s strong ties to local industry and the engineering sector.
 He credits those connections with opening doors and presenting great opportunities.

 In an effort to expand his contacts, he founded the UMass Lowell Entrepreneurial Ventures Association, where members attend networking events in the community and host them on campus.
-Recently, the group held the “Un-Panel” event for people who have started their own business.